heriantolim/PeakFit/README.md

 This software is licensed under the GNU General Public License (version 3).

 ## Usage
-Construct the PeakFit object in the following ways and the fit results will be populated in the [public properties](https://github.com/heriantolim/PeakFit#public-properties) of the object.
+Construct the PeakFit object in the following ways, and the fit results will be populated in the object's [public properties](https://github.com/heriantolim/PeakFit#public-properties).

 ```MATLAB
 obj=PeakFit(Data, ...
 Name-Value ...)